About intellectual disability

-If your child has intellectual disability, it’s easy to get caught up in supporting his needs.
+If your child has intellectual disability, it’s easy to get caught up in supporting their needs.
 But it’s important to look after your own wellbeing and get support for yourself too.
 If you’re physically and mentally well, you’ll be better able to care for your child.

 Although there’s no cure for intellectual disability, early intervention can make a difference – the earlier the better.
-Through early intervention services, you can work with health professionals to help your child reach her full potential.
+Through early intervention services, you can work with health professionals to help your child reach their full potential.

 If your child has intellectual disability, you and your child might work with some or all of the following professionals:

 - child and family health nurse

 - occupational therapist

 The National Disability Insurance Scheme (NDIS) might support your child with intellectual disability, as well as you and your family.
 Our guide has answers to your questions about the NDIS.

 Most intellectual disabilities are caused by genetic factors.
 For example, intellectual disability can happen when a child:

 Sometimes intellectual disability is caused by other factors.
 For example, intellectual disability can happen if a child:

 - is born prematurely